cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 By default, when Apache serves a web page, it looks for a [file titled `index.html`][mod_dir_docs] and serves that, even if it does not display that file in the URL bar.
 Thus, `http://example.com/` actually resolves to `http://example.com/index.html` in such cases.
-However, if our plan is to provide for PHP, we want Apache to default to a file titled `index.php` instead of `index.html` file.
+However, if our plan is to provide PHP, we want Apache to default to a file titled `index.php` instead of the `index.html` file.
-In these cases, `http://example.com/` would actually resolves to `http://example.com/index.php`.
+In these cases, `http://example.com/` would actually resolve to `http://example.com/index.php`.

 To configure that, we need to edit the `dir.conf` file in the `/etc/apache2/mods-enabled/` directory.
 In that file there is a line that starts with `DirectoryIndex` followed by a list of files.
 The first file listed in that line is `index.html`, and then there are a series of other files that Apache looks for in the order listed.
-Apache checks that list list and prioritizes these in order of appearance on the list.
+Apache checks that list and prioritizes these in order of appearance.
 If any of those files exist in the document root, then Apache serves those before proceeding to the next.
 We want Apache to prioritize the `index.php` file first and `index.html` second.
 Before modifying this file, it's good practice to create a backup of the original.